 Today, we’ll discuss how to create content by defining your target audience to determine how they need to be engaged with the content you want to display.
 What’s great about these factors is that they can be used to create messages in every market as long as your organization truly knows your individual audience.
 But before we expand on this topic, let me paint a clear picture of WHY this is important to understand during the early stages of digital signage implementation…

 Do you remember a time when people had very few digital interactions, making them more capable of self-achievement without all of those distractions?
-Now in a time that our days consist entirely on digital interactions, we have made personal achievement much easier to obtain which in turn, makes it much less internally rewarding.
+Now that our days consist entirely on digital interactions, we have made personal achievement much easier to obtain.
+This, in turn, makes it much less internally rewarding.

 If we were to remove digital interactions from our everyday lives, how would we function?

-- How would you know your family’s birthdays if you remove social media platforms?
+- Would you know when your family’s birthdays are if you remove social media platforms?

 - How would you diagnose yourself prior to seeing a healthcare professional?

-- How would you know the newest product release from your favorite brand?
+- Where else would you find out about the newest product release from your favorite brand?